 Although the blindfolded-monkey strategy is better than passively holding the S&P 500, the net return tells you nothing about the risk (drawdowns and volatility) taken along the way.
 Some people may look at the equity curve and think they like the end result of the monkey strategy (red), because the final value is much higher.
 However, one just needs to read a recent DALBAR study to understand that the average investor would not be able to stomach the 58% account drawdown along the way and might likely bail out at a low point, missing the ensuing gains.
 Instead, the most important metric that clients should focus on is risk-adjusted return.

 Active management is all about providing client value in terms of risk-adjusted return; this is much more difficult than outperforming the S&P 500 simply based on net return.
 Though many excellent actively managed strategies may underperform the market during strong periods, over a complete market cycle they shine by avoiding large risks.
 Beating the market on a risk-adjusted basis over a complete market cycle takes much more than a monkey randomly throwing darts.

 If a client complains that their actively managed portfolio has been underperforming an index, you can first reassure them of the merits of risk management over the long run—and why risk-adjusted return is a better assessment tool.
 But you can also point them to this study.
 After all, any blindfolded monkey can “beat the market,” but that’s not what investors should really be after.

-Dave Walton, MBA, is a co-founder and partner at StatisTrade, LLC, a trading strategy evaluation firm that works with fund managers and family offices to evaluate and improve trading system performance using advanced statistical techniques.
-He is also portfolio manager for a California-based hedge fund.
-Mr. Walton won the National Association of Active Investment Managers (NAAIM) 2014 Wagner Award for one of his innovative system validation methods. statistrade.com
+Dave Walton, MBA, was a co-founder and partner at StatisTrade LLC, a trading strategy evaluation firm that worked with fund managers and family offices to evaluate and improve trading system performance using advanced statistical techniques.
+Mr. Walton won the National Association of Active Investment Managers (NAAIM) 2014 Wagner Award for one of his innovative system validation methods.